 Iowa State University sums this up nicely on its website, saying that they provided these homemade recipes for years, but now suggest store-bought products as more effective, safer and worth the extra cost.
 [Control Houseplant Insect Pests Safely with Insecticidal Soap | Iowa State University]

-If you are determined to go after an insect pest in your garden, do your homework first.
+If you are determined to go after an insect pest in your garden, we can take responsibility by doing our homework first.